cyddrdrd/penpa_spoiler/README.md

 The project has three main frontend files:

-  - text index.html            Webpage
+  - text index.html for the Webpage
-  - structure page.js          Button logic and page interaction
+  - structure page.js for the Button logic and page interaction
-  - converter.js               Main Penpa+ decoding/conversion logic
+  - converter.js for the Main Penpa+ decoding/conversion logic

 The frontend performs the main Penpa+ decoding in the browser using JavaScript and pako for raw deflate/inflate compression.

 Two Cloudflare Workers are used for special cases:

-  - tinyurl-expand             Expands tinyurl.com links into full Penpa+ links
+  - tinyurl-expand expands tinyurl.com links into full Penpa+ links
-  - penpa-clone                Uses Penpa+'s own clone logic to normalize solvedup links
+  - penpa-clone uses Penpa+'s own clone logic to normalize solvedup links

 Normal answer-check links are converted directly in the browser.
 Solvedup links require the clone backend and may take several seconds longer.